ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 2. Restart each ESXi server.
 For more information, see [Creating vSAN clusters with up to 64 nodes](https://kb.vmware.com/s/article/2110081){: external}.
 3. You might need to increase the size of the vCenter Server to accommodate the added virtual machines and ESXi servers.
-4. Open an IBM Support ticket to indicate that you applied the vSAN changes manually by completing steps 1 - 3.
+4. Open an IBM Support ticket to indicate that you applied the vSAN changes manually by completing steps 1 to 3.
 In the ticket, request that your upgraded instance is enabled for ESXi servers beyond 32.

 ## Can I change the ESXi server names and IP addresses?
 {: #faq_esxi-change-name-ip}